appventure-nush/HospitalApp/transcript.md

 #### Call for help and E-trolley

-- Ask: “Who will be the crisis manager?”
+- Ask: "Who will be the crisis manager?"

 #### Turn Fi O<sub>2</sub> to 100%